peteryzhang6/The-Law-of-One/Infinity/The One Infinite Creator.md

----
-aliases:
-  - One Being
-  - One Creator
----
-# The Infinite Creator
+# The One Infinite Creator

 11.15: all beings serve the Creator "through [[The Law of One]]"